krb5/krb5/doc/rst_source/krb_users/user_commands/klist.rst

 **-k**
     List keys held in a keytab file.

+**-i**
+    In combination with **-k**, defaults to using the default client keytab instead of the default acceptor keytab, if no name is given.

 **-t**
     Display the time entry timestamps for each keytab entry in the keytab file.